e18e/e18e/docs/learn/index.md

+---
+description: An initiative to improve performance and modernize the JavaScript ecosystem.
+---

 # Why e18e

 The e18e project is an initiative to bring together the groups and individuals who are passionate about improving performance of the JavaScript ecosystem.